hchia93/cmd-spaceship/README.md

 `A` and `D` to move horizontally, W to shoot.

 ## Roadmap
-### 2025
+### 2025 - Done
-- Refactor and split manager classes.
-- Implement basic game loop and reset capabilities
+- Make proper solution for a old-school school project.
-- Upgrade to newer version of C++
+- Encapsulate logic and responsibility to each of their class.
+- Update coding standard to cpp17.
+- Updated ReadMe.md and added fancy preview.
+- Fix code, and refactoring with vibe coding.
+(Still a bit manual coding before the codebase reaching vibe-able.)

 ## Reference
 The winsock2 part I take references from :